mahdijafaridev/fastapi-middlewares/README.md

     max_body_length=500,      # The maximum number of characters (after UTF-8 decoding) to log for body (default: 1000) )

-# NOTE: Be cautious of setting a HIGH max body length, as large values use more memory to buffer the response.
-Small values help prevent excessive memory usage.

 @app.get("/ai/chat")
 async def ai_chat():
     async def generate():